Understanding the Query Intent Behind Searches

-Query Classification based on user intent aims to classify queries into categories in relation to the need behind the queries.
+Query Classification based on user intent aims to classify queries about the need behind the queries.
 Jansen and Booth , define user intent as the expression of an affective, cognitive, or situational goal in an interaction with a Web Search Engine.
 Query Classification based on user intent is different from traditional text classification because of mainly two issues : first, web queries are usually very short; second, many queries are ambiguous and it is common than a query belongs to multiple categories.
 For example, for the query “opera theatre tickets”, it is difficult to identify if the user wants to know the website or to buy tickets to attend the event.
-The most of the efforts have usually involved small quantities of queries manually classified.
+Most of the efforts have usually involved small quantities of queries manually classified.

-While that paper provides some ideas and approaches about better understanding query intent, I liked how it framed the problem that it was aiming to address.
+While that paper provides some ideas and approaches to a better understanding of query intent, I liked how it framed the problem that it was aiming to address.
 A patent application from Google that was published this past week describes how the search engine might attempt to understand the context of searches to better understand the intent of a searcher behind their queries.

 Google’s Patent on Predicting Query Intent Based Upon Context

 It isn’t a new concept, that we can associate an intent with a query, and that Google might try to do so to understand what a person is searching for when then type a handful of words into a search box.
 What does seem to be new about this patent is how much effort Google may go through to try to understand query intent.
 When someone types the word “pizza” into Google at lunchtime, we can guess that they may be interested in eating and maybe looking for a place to either pick up some pizza at, or that might deliver to them.